rust-embedded/book/src/typestate-programming/design-contracts.md

 ```

 * Use type transitions to enforce setup steps
-* Like the builder pattern in "normal" rust
+* Like the builder pattern in "normal" Rust

 ```rust
 impl LedPin {